Liberal Democrats 25 years and 106 MPs

 The origins of this post are my doodles and calculations that I tweeted on Easter Sunday.
 I promised to write up the names and seats of the 106 MPs….sorry it’s taken so long but I’ve been busy electioneering!
 This could easily lead to future articles on MP political origins (SDP, Lib, Lib Dem and others), length of service, reasons for defeat, where are they now, etc etc!

-Here’s the full One Hundred and Six, in date order:
+Here’s the full One Hundred and Six individuals elected as Liberal Democrats, in date order from our first victory:

 David Bellotti – Eastbourne by election.
 Defeated GE 1992.